top of page

 The Reality of Business and the Struggles of UHF Stations

 In May of 1955, a national television industry report stated that 80 percent of all UHF stations were near bankruptcy.
 Not more than 12 or 15 UHF stations were making a true profit, and these were stations without immediate VHF competition.
-Richard P. Doherty, president of Television-Radio Management Corporation was quoted in an article for Broadcasting-Telecasting.
+Richard P. Doherty, president of Television-Radio Management Corporation, was quoted in an article for Broadcasting-Telecasting.

 While most petitions filed against the issuance of granting channel 2 made suggestions to move it to St. Louis, this request by WTVP and Prairie Television was open-ended.
 Prairie Television did “graciously” suggest moving Decatur's only other allocation at channel 23 to Springfield to take its place.
 How nice it was for them to try to move the only opportunity for television competition in that market to Springfield.
-That idea would never be approved as UHF channels in the same community were never meant to be closer than 6 channels apart.
+That idea would never be approved, as UHF channels in the same community were never meant to be closer than six channels apart.
 Springfield already had an operating UHF station at Channel 20, WICS.

-Other FCC issues of the era included a protest by WTVP on a proposed change in FCC rules which would allow stations a duel city legal identification whether or not a station had a facility in a secondary market.
-Previous rules would require a separate studio in each community included in a legal ID.
+Other FCC issues of the era included a protest by WTVP on a proposed change in FCC rules, which would allow stations a duel city legal identification whether or not a station had a facility in a secondary market.
+Previous rules would require a separate studio in each community to be included in a legal ID.
 WTVP was one of the few stations objecting to that proposal, more than likely based on the fear of WCIA obtaining a duel identification for its station in Champaign, Illinois to include Decatur.

 A Possible Competitive Threat